 The Governors have responsibility for setting and monitoring the overall strategic direction of the Charitable Company, approving decisions reserved to Governors and appointing key members of staff.
 The Governors meet as a Board at least four times each year.
 All decisions reserved to the Governors are taken by the Board as a whole with the exception of pay decisions which are delegated to the Pay and Head Teacher's Appraisal Committees.
 Seven sub committees have supported the work of the Board.
-A number met three to four times during the year, with the others meeting as necessary, to consider detailed matters and recommend decisions to the full Board.
+The Resources Committee met five times during the year and the Standards and Performance Committee met three times, with the others meeting as necessary, to consider detailed matters and recommend decisions to the full Board.

+The Committees are:

+Standards and Performance

+Resources

+Pay

+Headteacher's Appraisal

+Student Discipline

-The Committees are: Standards and Performance Resources Pay Headteacher's Appraisal Student Discipline Staff Hearings and Appeals Panel Pay Appeals
+Staff Hearings and Appeals Panel

+Pay Appeals

 The Headteacher, Clare Costello, is the Accounting Officer and works closely with both the other Governors and the senior staff of Shenfield High School.
+Clare Costello was appointed in September 2022 as the Academy's Headteacher, following a rigorous and robust selection process after the retirement from teaching of our previous headteacher.

 The day to day management of Shenfield High School rests with the Headteacher who has overall responsibility for the School.
-The Headteacher is responsible for establishing a Senior Leadership Team which includes a Chief Finance & Operations Officer, Deputy Heads, Assistant Heads.
+The Headteacher is responsible for establishing a Senior Leadership Team which includes a Chief Finance & Operations Officer, Deputy Heads and Assistant Heads.

-The Board of Shenfield High School sets the strategic direction of the School through Strategic Headlines and monitors progress and developments through, among other tools, Governor monitoring days and visits from those governors with specific roles such as safeguarding, attendance, SEND and pupil premium who report back findings to the Full Board.
-Further reports and evidence are also received from the Headteacher and other members of the senior team in committees and the Full Governing Body meetings.
+The Board of Shenfield High School sets the strategic direction of the Academy through our three year strategic plan and monitors progress and developments through, among other tools, Governor monitoring days and visits from those governors with specific link roles, such as Safeguarding, Attendance, Inclusion, Health & Safety and Careers, who report back findings to the Full Board.
+The Safeguarding link governor meets with the designated safeguarding lead at least termly.
+Further reports and evidence are also received from the Headteacher and other members of the senior team in committees and the Full Governing Board meetings.

 The Board approves the overall budget allocations in line with agreed priorities, and delegates authority for decision making in a Scheme of Delegation.
+Monitoring and operational management of the budget is reported regularly and any changes mid year are all approved by Governors.

-The Standards and Performance Committee combines its work reviewing the School's progress against priorities, with analysis of student progress and attainment, with particular attention paid to the way in which the School applies the Pupil Premium Grant to improve the prospects of success for those students who trigger the allocation of the Pupil Premium Grant.
-It monitors the School's safeguarding, SEND, behaviour and attendance policies, procedures and activities.
-It considers the School's admissions policy and its PAN, and makes appropriate recommendations to the Board.
+The Standards and Performance Committee combines its work reviewing the Academy's progress against priorities, with analysis of student progress and attainment, with particular attention paid to the way in which the Academy applies the Pupil Premium Grant to improve the prospects of success for those students who trigger the allocation of the Pupil Premium Grant.
+It monitors the Academy's safeguarding, behaviour and attendance policies, and procedures.
+It considers the Academy's admissions policy and its PAN and makes appropriate recommendations to the Board.
+Attendance statistics are reviewed by the Standards and Performance Committee and compared to Essex and national standards which play a part in setting targets.